 I always tell others, who ask for my advise that the more effort you are willing to invest, the more rewarded you will be with the views.
 If you are planning a road trip around the Rockies, consider venturing off the beaten path a little and into the marvellous Canadian backcountry.

 12 Hikes & Excursions in Jasper National Park You Shouldn't Miss

 The Sulphur Skyline trail starts roughly 40 km northeast of Jasper townsite, past the Pocahontas Bungalows, next to the Miette Hot Springs.

-The hike begins along a wide horse path before curving off through the forest where a steep series of switchbacks will take you above the treeline.
-As the views become more expansive they eventually climax on a ridge-line summit where a 360 degree panorama can be enjoyed.
+The hike begins along a wide horse path before curving off through the forest where a steep series of switchbacks will take you above the tree-line.
+As the views become more expansive they eventually climax on a ridge-line summit with a 360 degree stunning Panorama.

 What's most appealing about this hike, to me anyway, is that once you get down from the trail you can take a long soak in the hot springs located right near the trailhead!
 This is not only one of the best hikes, but also one of the best photography spots in Jasper.

 Length: 8km (5 miles)

 Estimated Duration: 3 - 5 hours

 Elevation Gain: 700m (2417ft)

 2. The Bald Hills